What is Celexa?

 While most medications have certain anticipated side effects, a drug manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with its drugs.
 If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the drug, under a legal theory called "product liability."

-Have an Attorney Evaluate Your Celexa Claim at No Charge
+Have an Attorney Evaluate Your Celexa Claim

 Contact a qualified product liability attorney to make sure your rights are protected.